arduino-libraries/Arduino_LSM6DSOX/README.md

 ## ⚙️ Installation

+The library is preinstalled in [**Arduino Cloud Editor**](https://docs.arduino.cc/arduino-cloud/guides/cloud-editor).

+Arduino IDE users can install it via [Library Manager](https://docs.arduino.cc/software/ide-v2/tutorials/ide-v2-installing-a-library#installing-a-library).

-The easiest way is to use the Arduino IDE or the Arduino CLI.
-As for the latter option you can install it with `arduino-cli lib install Arduino_LSM6DSOX`.
-You may need to update the index beforehand `arduino-cli lib update-index`.
+Arduino CLI can install it with `arduino-cli lib install Arduino_LSM6DSOX`.
+You may need to update the index beforehand using `arduino-cli lib update-index`.

 ## 🧑‍💻 Developer Installation